 DISCLAIMER OF LIABILITY

 Competitors take part in all races at their own risk.
-The LOA, KF, IKA, ISAF or any of their officials or representatives or the sponsors or their officials or representatives are not responsible, under any circumstances, for any damage, loss or injury either ashore or on the water either to persons or equipment, which may result.
+The LOA, KF, IKA, ISAF, Townsville Sailing Club, or any of their officials or representatives or the sponsors or their officials or representatives are not responsible, under any circumstances, for any damage, loss or injury either ashore or on the water either to persons or equipment, which may result.

 Participation in this event, supporting events and in each race in them is at the sole discretion of the sailor and at his/her own risk.
 Notice is drawn to RRS 4.